hillaryychan/COMP3231/notes/15_Virtual-Memory-ctd.md

 Resident set size concerns how many frames each process should have.

 We can have a **fixed allocation**, which gives a process a fixed number of pages within which to execute.
 This isolates process memory usage from each other.
 When a page fault occurs, one of the pages of that process must be replaced.
-Achieving high utilisation is an issue here sine some processes have high fault rate while others use their full allocation.
+Achieving high utilisation is an issue here since some processes have high fault rate while others use their full allocation.

 We can also have **variable allocation**, where the number of pages allocated to a process varies over the lifetime of the process.